 AGROTAIN® PLUS, made by Koch Agronomic Services, is a fertilizer additive intended to reduce ammonia volatilization.
 Targeted specifically for liquid manure or UAN (urea ammonium nitrate) fertilizers, AGROTAIN® PLUS contains the nitrification inhibitor dicyandiamide (DCD) as well as the urease inhibitor NBPT.
 Like AGROTAIN®, AGROTAIN® PLUS slows urea hydrolysis to reduce ammonia losses, but the DCD can also increase nitrogen efficiency by depressing the activities of the Nitrosomonas bacteria over a period of time, therefore delaying the bacterial oxidation of the ammonium-ion (NH4+) into nitrite (NO2-), which is then transformed into nitrate (NO3-) by Nitrobacter and Nitrosolobus bacteria.
 Nitrification inhibitors, including DCD, have been used regularly in agriculture to slow down this typically rapid conversion of ammonium-N to the nitrate form.

-AGROTAIN® PLUS is for applied with liquid manure or UAN to all crops to reduce ammonia volatilization.
+AGROTAIN® PLUS is for application with liquid manure or UAN to all crops to reduce ammonia volatilization, denitrification, and nitrate leaching.

 Farmers who wish to increase NUE by reducing ammonia volatilization.